jiangl621/AZ/az-104/AZ App Service/AZ App Service Plans.md

 Any applications that you place into the plan run on the compute resources defined by the plan.

-Each App Service plan defines `3` settings:
+Each App Service plan defines `3` settings :
 1. Region:
 The region for the App Service plan, such as `West US`, `Central India`, `North Europe`, and so on.
 2. Number of VM instances